 Regardless of criminal intent, three questions must be asked.
 First, why did the Ministry of Education not more cautiously vet the iSMSS prior to providing government dollars?
 Second, how could iSMSS find the graphic nature of these community resources appropriate to offer to K-12 students?
 And, most importantly, how is it that Alberta students are being offered access to the Alberta GSA Network, and the sexually graphic material therein, without the explicit permission of the child’s parents?”

 Parents for Choice in Education joins Theresa Ng, author of Informed Albertans, in requesting that all Government funding provided to iSMSS be suspended and that iSMSS no longer be entrusted with any influence in Alberta schools.

 Parents for Choice in Education also asks the Alberta Government to strengthen the regulatory process in schools ensuring parents are informed and provide consent before their children access material of a sexual nature in school, during curricular and extracurricular activities.

 Let the Government of Alberta know enough is enough!
 Parents need to know how their children are being counselled in schools, and the content they are being offered.
 Sign here: Parental Consent is Key Campaign.

-Do more by following these 10 STEPS; Call your MLAs, trustees, the Education Minister David Eggen, and the Education Critic Leela Aheer.
+Call your MLAs, trustees, the Education Minister David Eggen, and the Education Critic Leela Aheer.

 Listen to Donna Trimble, Executive Director, Parents for Choice in Education, on Corus 770 with Danielle Smith (March 14, 2017, 11am)